-Table 82 Identification of past, present and future projects
+Table 87 Identification of past, present and future projects

-EFFECTS OF PROJECTS ON VALUED ENVIRONMENTAL COMPONENTS PROJECT (PROMOTER) PERIOD WATER/SEDIMENT QUALITY HABITAT USED BY SPECIAL STATUS SPECIES QUALITY OF LIFE INFRASTRUCTURE/ SOUND ENVIRONMENT/AIR QUALITY Reconstruction of Turcot Interchange (MTQ) 2013-2018 - Disruption of habitat used by the brown snake (St-Jacques Escarpment) Road congestion due to detours and partial closures (regional network) Upgrading of Atwater Plant (MTL) 2008-2013 - - Traffic increase during construction work (local network) Contaminant containment at the Pointe-Saint-Charles industrial park (GC) Ongoing Mobilization of contaminants in the surface water - - Redevelopment of the Bonaventure Expressway (MTQ/MTL) 2012-2018 Increase in SS in the surface water - Road congestion due to detours and partial closures (regional network) Wind farm in the St. Lawrence (Private) To be determined Increase in SS in the surface water - - Work on the Seaway (SLSMC) To be determined Mobilization of contaminants in the surface water - - Conversion of CN shops (Private) 2013-2018 - - Increased traffic following construction of 850 new housing units (local network) Work on the spillway - St. Lambert Locks (SLSMC) 2008-2013 Mobilization of contaminants in the surface water - - Increase in SS in the surface water
+PROJECT (PROMOTER) PERIO EFFECTS OF PR OJECTS ON VALUED ENVIRONMENTAL COMPONENTS Water quality, Sediment and soils, Navigation Fish, Migratory birds, Special status species, Herpetofauna Infrastructure and urban integration, Sound environment, Air quality Reconstruction of Turcot Interchange (MTQ) 2013-2018 - Disruption of habitat used by the brown snake (St-Jacques Escarpment) Road congestion due to detours and partial closures (regional network) Upgrading of Atwater Plant (MTL) 2008-2013 - - Traffic increase during construction work (local network) Contaminant containment at the Pointe-Saint-Charles industrial park (GC) Ongoing Mobilization of contaminants in the surface water - - Redevelopment of the Bonaventure Expressway (MTQ/MTL) 2012-2018 Increase in SS in the surface water - Road congestion due to detours and partial closures (regional network) Wind farm in the St. Lawrence (Private) To be determined Increase in SS in the surface water - - Work on the Seaway (SLSMC) To be determined Mobilization of contaminants in the surface water - - Conversion of CN shops (Private) 2013-2018 - - Increased traffic following construction of 850 new housing units (local network) Work on the spillway - St. Lambert Locks (SLSMC) 2008-2013 Mobilization of contaminants in the surface water - - Increase in SS in the surface water

-Table 82 (Cont'd) Identification of past, present and future projects
+Table 87 (Cont'd) Identification of past, present and future projects

-EFFECTS OF PROJECTS ON VALUED ENVIRONMENTAL COMPONENTS PROJECT (PROMOTER) PERIOD WATER/SEDIMENT QUALITY HABITAT USED BY SPECIAL STATUS SPECIES QUALITY OF LIFE INFRASTRUCTURE/ SOUND ENVIRONMENT/AIR QUALITY Decontamination of Bay 103 - Port of Montreal (MPA) 2006-2007 Mobilization of contaminants in the - surface water Increase in SS in the surface water - New wharfs at the Port of Montreal (MPA) 2009-2011 Mobilization of contaminants in the - surface water Increase in SS in the surface water - BCE Campus - Nuns' Island (Private) 2007-2009 Increase in SS in the surface water - Increased traffic following arrival of 3,000 employees (local network) Griffintown development (Private) 2012- + - - Increased traffic following construction of over 3,000 housing units (local network) Redevelopment of junctions for Route 132 and Highways 20 and 25 in Longueuil (MTQ) 2008-2013 - Road congestion due to detours and partial closures (regional network) Pointe Nord development 2012-2016 Disturbance to banks and increase in SS in surface water Disturbance of brown snake habitat along the shoreline Increased traffic due to construction of more than 600 housing units (Nuns' Island local network).
+EFFECTS OF PR OJECTS ON VALUED ENVIRONMENT.
+AL COMPONENTS PROJECT (PROMOTER) PERIOD Water quality, Sediment and soils, Navigation Fish, Migratory birds, Special status species, Herpetofauna Infrastructure and urban integration, Sound environment, Air quality Decontamination of Bay 103 - Port of Montreal (MPA) 2006-2007 Mobilization of contaminants in the surface water - - Increase in SS in the surface water New wharfs at the Port of Montreal (MPA) 2009-2011 Mobilization of contaminants in the surface water - - Increase in SS in the surface water BCE Campus - Nuns' Island (Private) 2007-2009 Increase in SS in the surface water - Increased traffic following arrival of 3,000 employees (local network) Griffintown development (Private) 2012- + - - Increased traffic following construction of over 3,000 housing units (local network) Redevelopment of junctions for Route 132 and Highways 20 and 25 in Longueuil (MTQ) 2008-2013 - Road congestion due to detours and partial closures (regional network) Pointe Nord development 2012-2016 Disturbance to banks and increase in SS in surface water Disturbance of brown snake habitat along the shoreline Increased traffic due to construction of more than 600 housing units (Nuns' Island local network).
 Construction will generate dust and noise.

-Table 82 (Cont'd) Identification of past, present and future projects
+Table 87 (Cont'd) Identification of past, present and future projects